claremacrae/cpponsea2019/README.md

 Code samples and information for my talk "Quickly Testing Legacy Code" at [C++ on Sea 2019](https://cpponsea.uk/).

+The samples here demonstrate use of [ApprovalTests.cpp](https://github.com/approvals/ApprovalTests.cpp), which is a new C++ implementation of Llewellyn Falco's [Approval Tests](http://approvaltests.com/) approach to testing legacy code.

 ## About the talk

 * Abstract: [Quickly Testing Legacy Code](https://cpponsea.uk/sessions/quickly-testing-legacy-code.html)